Family Friendly Festivals and Events Around Milwaukee

 Milwaukee Air & Water Show

-Shila: The Milwaukee Air & Water Show is a free event for the general public to attend.
+Shila said: The Milwaukee Air & Water Show is a free event for the general public to attend.
 There are many free areas along the Milwaukee lakefront, from North to South, to take in the air and water show.
 The best free viewing location is located at Bradford Beach.
 The air show also has reserved seating available for purchase.

 MAM Maker Market

-Molly Weber: This event will be full of over forty vendor booths hosted by a variety of local "Makers" of beautiful things for you to peruse and purchase.
+Molly Weber said: This event will be full of over forty vendor booths hosted by a variety of local "Makers" of beautiful things for you to peruse and purchase.
 On top of that, there will be a handful of kid friendly activities available to partake in including face painting, henna art, cafe, and kids make and take art project!
 Learn about local entrepreneurs in your area, gain some inspiration for gift ideas, and get some shopping done for yourself while partaking in some kid friendly fun!

 Cost: $5 admission for adults and free admission for kids